Guidance

 Vaccinations in the first year of life

-Children who have already received their 12-week PCV13 vaccination prior to 1 July 2025 should remain on the previous schedule and be invited for their second MenB vaccine at 16 weeks of age
+Children who had already received their 12 week PCV13 vaccination prior to 1 July 2025 should have remained on the previous schedule and been invited for their second MenB vaccine at 16 weeks of age

-Children who have not yet received their 12-week vaccinations by 1 July 2025, should be vaccinated as per the new schedule timings (second MenB at 12 weeks and PCV13 at 16 weeks)
+Children who had not yet received their 12 week vaccinations by 1 July 2025, should have been vaccinated as per the new schedule timings (second MenB at 12 weeks and PCV13 at 16 weeks)

 Vaccinations in the second year of life

-All children who have their first birthday on or after 1 July 2025 (DOB on or after 1 July 2024) will not be offered Hib/MenC (Menitorix) when they attend for their 1-year vaccination appointment.
+All children who have their first birthday on or after 1 July 2025 (DOB on or after 1 July 2024) will not be offered Hib/MenC (Menitorix) when they attend for their 1 year vaccination appointment.
 Instead, they should be offered a hexavalent (DTaP/IPV/Hib/HepB) booster dose at a new 18 month routine vaccination appointment (starting from 1 January 2026) to replace the Hib component of Menitorix.
-These children will be offered their second dose of MMR at the 18 month appointment and should then attend at 3 years 4 months of age for their dTaP/IPV booster vaccine.

-Children who turned 1 year of age on or before 30 June 2025 (DOB on or before 30/06/24) should continue to be offered Hib/MenC (Menitorix) as per the previous schedule along with their MenB, PCV13 and MMR vaccines due at this age.
-If the national supply of Menitorix is exhausted before children in this birth cohort receive it (for children who are late coming for their 1-year vaccines), these children should be offered a hexavalent vaccine instead of Menitorix (alongside their PCV13, MenB and first MMR).
+Children who turned 1 year of age on or before 30 June 2025 (DOB on or before 30 June 2024) should have been offered Hib/MenC (Menitorix) as per the previous schedule.
+This should have been administered alongside the other immunisations due at 12-months: MenB, PCV13 and MMR.
+Where a child of this age cohort attends late for their 12-month vaccinations, they should continue to be offered Hib/MenC where available.
+If the national supply of Hib/MenC is exhausted before children in this birth cohort present, these children should be offered a hexavalent vaccine instead of Menitorix.
 This should be given when they present for these vaccines – they should not wait until 18 months of age as they will not be invited for an appointment at that age.

 3 year 4 month vaccines

 For children in both of the above age cohorts, the dose of dTaP/IPV vaccine should continue to be administered at age 3 years and 4 months to provide longer lasting protection until the time of the adolescent booster.
-This appointment will also provide a further opportunity to administer a second dose of MMR if this dose has not yet been given.
-Children who have missed out on either dose of MMR vaccine remain eligible for life.
+This appointment will also provide a further opportunity to administer a second dose of MMRV if this dose has not yet been given.
+Children who have missed out on either dose of MMR-containing vaccine remain eligible for life (although whether they receive MMR or MMRV may depend on their age).

 Children with an incomplete vaccination history for their age